tymyrddin/blue-devsecops/source/docs/aws/ec2.md

 * Configure the AWS Backup service with an IAM role to allow access to the encryption keys stored inside AWS KMS.
 * Configure the AWS Backup service with an IAM role to allow access to your backup vault.
-* Use tagging (that is, labeling) for backups to allow a better understanding of which backup belongs to which EC2 instance.
+* Use tagging (labelling) for backups to allow a better understanding of which backup belongs to which EC2 instance.
 * Consider [replicating backups to another region](https://docs.aws.amazon.com/aws-backup/latest/devguide/cross-region-backup.html).